 Instructions

-1. Finely chop or grind your herbs with a mortar and pestle and place them in the jar.
-It gives them more surface area to dissolve into the liquid [source].
-Sometimes Iโm lazy and donโt do this (just toss it in! is my motto), but I definitely notice a difference in the strength of my extract when I do.
+- Finely chop or grind your herbs with a mortar and pestle, and place them in your jar.
+(Sometimes I’m lazy and don’t do this, but I definitely notice a difference in the strength of my extract when I do.)

-2. Once you have filled your jar according to your recipe with the desired ratio of herbs, youโll want to fill it the rest of the way with alcohol so that it completely covers the plants.
-To keep your herbs from molding, you need to make sure there’s about an inch of space above your herbs (that’s filled with alcohol) and that your herbs stay submerged.
+- Once you have filled your jar with the right ratio of herbs, you’ll want to fill it the rest of the way with alcohol to cover the plants completely.
+To keep your herbs from molding, you need to make sure there’s about an inch of space above your herbs that’s filled with alcohol and that your herbs stay submerged.

-3. Screw on the lid.
-If using a jar with a metal lid, youโll need to keep it from rusting by placing a piece of parchment or plastic wrap over the mouth of the jar prior to screwing on the lid.
-Place your jar in a cool, dry, dark cabinet to start the extracting process.
+- Screw on the lid.
+If using a jar with a metal lid, you’ll need to keep it from rusting by placing a piece of parchment or plastic wrap over the mouth of the jar prior to screwing on the lid.
+Place your jar in a cool, dry, dark cabinet.

 Cleansing Tincture